PoCInnovation/Workshops/p2p/3.IPFS_or_HTTP/README.md

 :heavy_check_mark: How the change your centralized storage into a distributed one via IPFS with Infura !

 ## :wrench: Step 0 - Setup
-Please follow each instruction on the `SETUP.md`file.
+Please follow each instruction on the [SETUP.md](./SETUP.md) file.

 ## Step 1 - HTTP
 ### :pencil2: 1.0 Discover the basics
 Wanna launch the platform?
 Alright, make sure you are on the [sources](./sources) directory where the `Dockerfile` and `docker-compose.yml` are.

+Build the multi service container :
 ```bash
 sudo docker-compose build
 ```